 The TSI may provide for a transition period for railway products identified by the TSI as important to ensure interoperability, if these products have already been placed on the market when the TSI enter into force.

-The certified declarations of conformity and suitability for use agreed by the Contracting Parties, as well as the relevant rules and procedures, are contained in Annex 4.
+The certified declarations of conformity and suitability for use agreed by the Contracting Parties, as well as the relevant rules and procedures, are contained in a future dedicated Annex to be adopted by the Contracting Parties.

 Article 8: Designation of Routes and Border Crossing Points

-In order to enhance the interconnectivity of the railway network, the Contracting Parties shall agree the routes, border stations and crossing points to be covered by this Framework Agreement for the purposes of cross-border railway transport, as designated in Annex 5.
+In order to enhance the interconnectivity of the railway network, the Contracting Parties shall agree the routes, border stations and crossing points to be covered by this Framework Agreement for the purposes of cross-border railway transport, as designated in a future dedicated Annex to be adopted by the Contracting Parties.

 Article 9: Designation of Railway Transit Routes

-The Contracting Parties shall likewise agree the routes, border stations and crossing points covered by this Framework Agreement for the purposes of transit railway transport, as designated in Annex 6.
+The Contracting Parties shall likewise agree the routes, border stations and crossing points covered by this Framework Agreement for the purposes of transit railway transport, as designated in a future dedicated Annex to be adopted by the Contracting Parties.
 The rules pertaining to railway transit for goods are defined in Articles 21 and 22 of the Framework Agreement.

 Article 10: Temporary Admission of Rolling Stock and its Verification